shqking/safe-dse-gcc/README.md

 ### 1. About

-This tool aims to find memory scrubbing operations, which might be eliminated/removed by compilers, particularly by the DSE(dead store elimination) pass at O1 or higher optimization levels.
+This tool aims to find memory scrubbing operations, which might be eliminated/removed by compilers, particularly by the DSE (dead store elimination) pass at O1 or higher optimization levels.

-Note that it is a GCC implementation version for the USENIX Security 2017 paper "**[Dead Store Elimination (Still) Considered Harmful](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/yang)**", where a LLVM-based tool was designed and implemented.
+Note that it is a GCC implementation version for the USENIX Security 2017 paper "**[Dead Store Elimination (Still) Considered Harmful](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/yang)**", where a LLVM-based tool (named `Scrubbing Finder`) was designed and implemented.

 #### Security problem we care about.

-Developers might explictly **scrub** sensitive data from memory, via storing random values, after its last use so that a memory disclosure vulnerability could not reveal this data.
-(Please refer to `examples/1-memset-passwd.c` as an example.
-Also you may want to refer to the detailed explaination presented in Section 1 of the USENIX Security 2017 paper).
+Developers might explictly **scrub** sensitive data from memory, via storing random values, after its last use so that a memory disclosure vulnerability cannot reveal this data.

+> Please refer to `examples/1-memset-passwd.c` as an example.
+>
+> Also you may want to refer to the detailed explaination presented in Section 1 of the USENIX Security 2017 paper.

-However, DSE pass in compilers would remove these **memory scrubbing operations** since they have no effect on the program result, either because the stored value is overwritten or it is never read again.
+However, DSE pass in compilers would remove these **memory scrubbing operations** since these operations have no effect on the program's final results, either because the stored value is meaningless or it would never be read any longer.

 It's a case of the "correctness-security gap" problem between the C standard and compilers.

-### 2. How to use the LLVM-based tool provided by the USENIX Security 2017 paper
+### 2. How to use the prototype of the USENIX Security 2017 paper

 #### Intallation

 Download the code from the [repo](https://github.com/zhaomoy/Scrubbing-Safe-DSE) and install.

-Note that the OS i'm using is Ubuntu 14.04.
+Note that the OS I'm using is Ubuntu 14.04.

 ```
 cd PATH_TO_SEC17